ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/overview-and-syntax.markdown

     locate a specific company's profile in the Companies collection, and then query the StockPrices time series that belongs to this profile.
       {CODE-BLOCK: JSON}
+      from Companies
-      from Companies as c where Name = 'Apple' select timeseries(
+      where Name = 'Apple'
+      select timeseries(
           from StockPrices
       )